1230james/maitetsu-civ3-advisors/README.md

 *This requires Civ3: Conquests or Civ3: Complete to use.*

-For ease of use, a Conquests scenario is provided to allow you to play an otherwise vanilla game of Civ3 with the Katulinian advisors without needing to modify any game files.
+For ease of use, a Conquests scenario is provided to allow you to play an otherwise vanilla game of Civ3 with the Maitetsu advisors without needing to modify any game files.

 1. Copy `MaitetsuAdvisors` (the directory) and `MaitetsuAdvisors.biq` into the `Conquests` directory (the one that contains the Conquests! scenarios).
 For example, for Civ3: Complete, this will be `(Civ3 root)/Conquests/Conquests`.
 2. Launch the game and select `MaitetsuAdvisors` from the Conquests list.
 Set up and play the game as you normally would.